 As Catherine Moroney’s mother, I was the object of repeated requests to attend the conference this year (2025) and I finally agreed.
-I didn’t know what to expect as I took a seat on the first morning in Kingston, but then I was quickly asked to stand with four others at my talbe to be introduced as first timers at the conference.
+I didn’t know what to expect as I took a seat on the first morning in Kingston, but then I was quickly asked to stand with four others at my table to be introduced as first timers at the conference.
 The vigorous welcome stayed with me for the rest of the conference, and I saw that the same feeling was generally in play for others: so many joyous reunions, conversations, friendships, warmth.
 And then one night there was the annual dance when music blared out, and everyone invented their own steps.
 (I was even complimented for showing some “good moves”!)

 Expectations